-The Office of Inspector General contracted with Ernst & Young LLP (EY), an independent certified public accounting firm, to audit the financial statements of the Single-Employer and Multiemployer Program Funds administered by the Pension Benefit Guaranty Corporation as of and for the year ended September 30, 2020.
+The Office of Inspector General contracted with Ernst & Young LLP (EY), an independent certified public accounting firm, to audit the limited purpose financial statements of the Single-Employer and Multiemployer Program Funds administered by the Pension Benefit Guaranty Corporation as of and for the year ended September 30, 2020.
+EY conducted the audit for the purpose of forming opinions on the financial statements that collectively comprise PBGC's financial statements.
+The Supplemental Information is presented in the report for purposes of additional analysis and is not a required part of the financial statements.
 EY conducted the audit in accordance with the following auditing standards: Generally Accepted Government Auditing Standards issued by the Comptroller General of the United States and the Office of Management and Budget Bulletin No. 19-03, "Audit Requirements for Federal Financial Statements."